KLM Cityhopper: Corporate design

 The company identity is identical to that of its parent carrier with the addition of “Cityhopper” after the KLM crown logo and the absence of “The Flying Dutchman” and “Royal Dutch Airlines” on its aircraft livery.
 A revised font style was introduced in 2010.
 In May 2014, KLM Cityhopper also introduced a revised livery.

 Destinations

 Several of KLM's intra-European routes are operated by both KLM and KLM Cityhopper.
-Seasonal changes are common with routes switching between the Boeing 737 fleet of KLM to KLM Cityhopper as required & usually in concert with the start/end of IATA timetable seasons.
+Seasonal changes are common with routes switching between the Boeing 737 fleet of KLM to KLM Cityhopper as required, usually in concert with the start/end of IATA timetable seasons.
 The airline had five fully crewed UK bases in operation, inherited from its purchase of Air UK and subsequent merger of the KLM UK brand.
-Therefore, several hundred British cockpit and cabin crews continued to operate KLM Cityhopper flights from the UK and the Netherlands throughout the carrier's network.
-However, all UK bases for cabin crew members were closed in 2017 with the last pilot-only bases closed in May 2020.
+Several hundred British cockpit and cabin crews continued to operate KLM Cityhopper flights from the UK and the Netherlands throughout the carrier's network.
+All UK bases for cabin crew members were closed in 2017 with the last pilot-only bases closed in May 2020.